Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

-In the continuum, a natural model of a random surface is a Liouville quantum gravity (LQG) surface, which is defined as follows.
+A \emph{Liouville quantum gravity} (LQG) surface is a natural model of a continuum random surface, which is defined as follows.
 Let $\gamma\in(0,2)$ and let $h$ be an instance of the Gaussian free field (GFF) or a related distribution on a domain $D\subset \BB C$.
-Formally the $\gamma$-Liouville quantum gravity (LQG) surface associated with $h$ is the Riemannian manifold with metric tensor given by
+Formally the $\gamma$-LQG surface associated with $h$ is the Riemannian manifold with metric tensor given by

 where $dx^2 + dy^2$ denotes the Euclidean metric tensor on $D$.
 This expression does not make literal sense since $h$ is a distribution and does not take values at points, but one can make sense of the volume form associated with~\eqref{eqn:lqg_metric} as a random measure~\cite{shef-kpz}.
-See also~\cite{rhodes-vargas-review} and the references therein for an equivalent formulation.
+See also~\cite{rhodes-vargas-review} and the references therein for an equivalent formulation. {See~\cite{dddf-lfpp,gm-uniqueness} for a construction of the random distance function associated with~\eqref{eqn:lqg_metric}.}

-It is conjectured that a wide class of random planar map models converge under an appropriate scaling limit to LQG surfaces (with parameter $\gamma$ depending on the model) as the size of the map tends to $\infty$.
+It is expected that a wide class of random planar map models converge under an appropriate scaling limit to LQG surfaces (with parameter $\gamma$ depending on the model) as the size of the map tends to $\infty$.
 In many of these models, the random planar map is naturally decorated by a statistical physics model which can be represented by a curve or a collection of loops.
-Often such curves or collections of loops are conjectured to converge in the scaling limit to a \emph{Schramm-Loewner evolution (SLE) curve}~\cite{schramm0} or a \emph{conformal loop ensemble (CLE)~\cite{shef-cle}}, independent from the quantum surface, with parameter\footnote{Here and throughout the rest of the paper we use the convention of~\cite{ig1,ig2,ig3,ig4} of writing $\kappa' > 4$ for the $\SLE$ parameter and $\kappa = 16/\kappa' \in(0,4) $ for the dual parameter.}. given by either $\kappa = \gamma^2 \in (0,4)$ or $\kappa ' = 16/\gamma^2 > 4$.
+Often such curves or collections of loops are expected to converge in the scaling limit to a \emph{Schramm-Loewner evolution (SLE) curve}~\cite{schramm0} or a \emph{conformal loop ensemble (CLE)~\cite{shef-cle}}, independent from the quantum surface, with parameter\footnote{Here and throughout the rest of the paper we use the convention of~\cite{ig1,ig2,ig3,ig4} of writing $\kappa' > 4$ for the $\SLE$ parameter and $\kappa = 16/\kappa' \in(0,4) $ for the dual parameter.} given by either $\kappa = \gamma^2 \in (0,4)$ or $\kappa ' = 16/\gamma^2 > 4$.
 See~\cite{shef-kpz,shef-cle,shef-zipper,shef-burger,wedges,kmsw-bipolar} for rigorous mathematical formulations of conjectures of this form and the references therein for related predictions in the physics literature.
+In particular, a random bipolar-oriented planar map decorated by the Peano curve which snakes between the pair of the east- and west-going trees discussed above corresponds to SLE$_{12}$-decorated $\sqrt{4/3}$-LQG~\cite{kmsw-bipolar}.